Skip to main content

 AS.210.411 (01)

-Spanish Translation for the Professions surveys the field of contemporary translation theory and provides practice of translation from English to Spanish.
-Translation exercises may include comparing and contrasting texts of literature, medicine, health, law, technology, politics, and journalism.
-Students will identify and differentiate terminology specific to these various fields and will focus on practicing correct uses of the grammatical structures relevant to the translation of both English and Spanish.
-In the course’s final projects students will apply, synthesize, and reflect on what has been learned in the class by completing a translation exercise individualized to their professional interests.
-Strategies of communication mastered in this course will help students of Spanish throughout their careers, in that achievement of the course objectives will help students discern, translate, and evaluate the usefulness of translations in different professional settings.
+Contacts and Contrasts in Spanish for the Professions harnesses a comparative approach to reviewing grammar and learning Spanish by offering translation practice from English to Spanish and thrusting synthesis of prior courses into coherent professional tools.
+Techniques may include comparing texts of medicine, public health, literature, technology, politics, and journalism between Spanish and English.
+Students will identify and differentiate terminology specific to these various fields and will focus on practicing correct uses of the grammatical structures relevant to English and Spanish in translation and cultural contact.
+In the course’s term projects, students will apply, synthesize, and reflect on their knowledge of Spanish by completing a translation exercise individualized to their professional interests.
+Strategies of communication mastered in this course will help students of Spanish throughout their careers.
 There is no final exam.
+May not be taken satisfactory/unsatisfactory.
 Not open to native speakers of Spanish.
-No new enrollments permitted after the third class session.
+No new enrollments permitted after the third-class session.

 • Credits: 3.00